Wellbeing and emotional support

 Mental health support

-Our mental health advisors can support you if you are experiencing difficulties related to a mental health diagnosis.
+Our mental health advisers can support you if you are experiencing difficulties related to a mental health issue or diagnosis.
 This can involve providing interventions, offering advice and guidance, signposting to specialist support services and working with you to strengthen self-management strategies.

-We also have an innovative peer-mentoring scheme, in which we can pair you up with a specially-trained student.
-All of our student mentors are part of the NHS Mental Health Network.
+We also have an innovative peer-mentoring scheme, in which we can pair you up with a specially-trained student through our Mental Health Network.

 We offer a range of services to make sure you will study and live in a safe, supportive environment.
 Our Student Wellbeing Team and Students' Union provide support and advice on harassment, bullying, sexual and physical assault and hate crime.
 They also provide advice on staying safe on and around campus.